For studying Norwegian, Books and courses are not the only things you should always pay attention to.

 How far is he willing to go to attain freedom?

-The flick has uncomplicated conversations but some tricky vocabulary making it suitable for intermediate and advanced students.
+The flick has uncomplicated conversations but some tricky vocabulary, making it suitable for intermediate and advanced students.

 6. Pinchcliffe Grand Prix (1975)